 LL19, the large classroom in the library's lower level, is booked through Cartwright; request through the EMS Web app to reserve.

 Study rooms are typically not reserved but law students may request a five-hour checkout at the Information Desk.
-262 & 263 (Sulzbach Study Lounges) are also not able to be reserved, but reservations may be considered on a case-by-case basis by Law Library staff.
+The Study Lounges--261A and 262 & 263 (Sulzbach Study Lounges)--are also not able to be reserved, but reservations may be considered on a case-by-case basis by Law Library staff.

 Equipment note: The room descriptions indicate equipment permanently installed in each room.
 You are responsible for obtaining, setting up, and using any other equipment needed for your meeting.